 S/U, P/F, & CR/NC are not used in GPA calculations

-A= 4.0 B+= 3.3 C+ = 2.3 D+ = 1.3 F = 0.0
+A= 4.0 B+= 3.3 C+= 2.3 D+= 1.3 F= 0.0

-A- = 3.7 B = 3.0 C = 2.0 D = 1.0
+A-= 3.7 B = 3.0 C = 2.0 D= 1.0

-B- = 2.7 C- = 1.7 -
+B- = 2.7 C-= 1.7 -

 ACADEMIC HONOR ROLL

 The honor roll will be composed of those full-time students who receive a 3.30 GPA in all subjects for that particular grading period.
 Eligibility requires that students must receive a traditional "letter" grade in a minimum of 4 classes.
 A student receiving an "F", "I", "U", or "NC" grade in any subject is not eligible.

 HONORS

-- A. A student will be eligible to wear a gold honor cord at the graduation ceremony if he/she has maintained a 3.3 accumulative GPA or higher through the end of the 1st semester of the senior year and is a member of the National Honor Society.
+- A. A student will be eligible to wear a gold honor cord at the graduation ceremony if he/she has maintained a 3.3 cumulative GPA or higher through the end of the 1st semester of the senior year and is a member of the National Honor Society.

 - B. High Honors: A student will graduate with high honors by earning a cumulative GPA of 3.5 GPA or better.

 ADVISORY

 Beginning with freshman year, students will be assigned an advisor and will work through a series of activities designed to give focus to high school as well as an opportunity to explore the world of education and work beyond high school.
-The High School and Beyond Plan will answer the following questions: Who am I, Who do I want to become, and How will I get there?
+The High School and Beyond Plan will answer the following questions: Who am I?
+Who do I want to become? and How will I get there?
 Each student is also required to complete 24 hours of community service (6 hours for each year of attendance at CHS).
-Exemptions during Covid years.

-31 | Page
+TRANSFERRING CREDITS TO CASHMERE HIGH SCHOOL

+If you are considering earning a Cashmere High School diploma using credits earned at any institution other than Cashmere High School, please consult with your school counselor or administrator to ensure that these credits are from an accredited institution and will count towards CHS graduation requirements.

+If a student is coming from a prior homeschooling learning environment and considering enrollment at CHS, we are unable to directly award credit for any content or curriculum that was taught while homeschooling.
+If an accredited program was used while homeschooling, this can be further discussed with the school counselor or administrator.
+Students who wish to graduate from Cashmere High School must earn 29 credits from an "accredited" institution that awards credit.
+If you took classes that were not from an accredited institution - we employ a credit competency policy that will allow your student to potentially earn credit for some core subjects through successful completion of a competency exam.
+We do not award credit for physical education, health, or other elective type courses taught while homeschooling.

 TESTING PROGRAM

 Testing is a critical part of the student's educational planning.
 Test results are beneficial to help you assess your interests, aptitudes, achievement, and abilities.
 These tests are not all offered at CHS and there is a fee associated with them and are taken on a voluntary basis.

 FRESHMAN: TBD

 SOPHOMORES:

-• Armed Services Vocational Aptitude Battery (ASVAB) JUNIORS:
+Armed Services Vocational Aptitude Battery (ASVAB) JUNIORS: